michuanhaohao/reid-strong-baseline/README.md

     ```

 5. Prepare pretrained model if you don't have

+    （1）resnet

     ```python
     from torchvision import models
     models.resnet50(pretrained=True)
     ```
+    （2）senet

+    ```python
+    import torch.utils.model_zoo as model_zoo
+    model_zoo.load_url('the pth you want to download (specific urls are listed in  ./modeling/backbones/senet.py)')
+    ```
-    Then it will automatically download model in `~/.torch/models/`, you should set this path in `config/defaults.py` for all training or set in every single training config file in `configs/`.
+    Then it will automatically download model in `~/.torch/models/`, you should set this path in `config/defaults.py` for all training or set in every single training config file in `configs/` or set in every single command.

 6. If you want to know the detained configurations and their meaning, please refer to `config/defaults.py`.
 If you want to set your own parameters, you can follow our method: create a new yml file, then set your own parameters.
 Add `--config_file='configs/your yml file'` int the commands described below, then our code will merge your configuration. automatically.